Guarantee of Origin: Why certifying clean hydrogen is a key part of Australia’s clean energy transition

 Internationally recognised hydrogen certification has a huge part to play in helping hydrogen maximise its potential as a key part of a clean energy transition.
 In addition, Australia is primed to be a major exporter of hydrogen to a growing global market.
 Making the most of this opportunity means having an enabling hydrogen guarantee of origin scheme in place.

 Interested in knowing more about the potential of hydrogen in Australia?
-Find out more here.
+Explore further here.

 Sign up to get our latest projects straight to your inbox